openSUSE/obs-landing/_posts/deployments/2023-08-03-post-mortem.md

 **What went wrong?**

-* The current way we deploy with migration does not log the progress of migrations or inform us about things happening in real time.
+* The current way we deploy with migration does not log the progress of migrations or inform us about things happening in real time ([improvement card](https://trello.com/c/iQKJUUaS)).
 * We did not communicate this migration with our database admins in advance to make them aware of potential fallout.

 **Where we got lucky?**